 Family Name (Surname)

-In Islamic Kafalah, it is illegal to change the child’s family name or cut down his family ties.
+In Islamic Kafalah, changing the child’s family name or cutting down his family ties is illegal.
 Because the adoptive family can’t take the place of the biological family, they act as guardians and are responsible for the care of another person’s child.
 Allah Ultimity told us in the Quran how he doesn’t leave the orphans or in need alone:

 Did He not find you an orphan and shelter you?
 And He found you wandering, and He guided you.
 And He found you in need and made you independent.
 Therefore, treat not the orphan with harshness, nor drive away a petitioner (unheard).
 But the bounty of the Lord – rehearse and proclaim!
 (Quran 93:6-11)